 Hi!
-I'm Avni Gupta (she/her).
+I'm Avni Gupta.
 I'm a high school student who loves to learn, be it in school or out.
-I'm especially passionate about coding and enjoy both web and app development.

-I've been taking Tang Soo Do since the age of four, ever since I completely rejected a trial ballet class.
-Since then, I've achieved my second-degree black belt.
+I've been taking Tang Soo Do since the age of four, and since then, I've achieved my second-degree black belt.
 Karate has always been something to turn to when I'm feeling stressed - it never fails to cheer me up, and it's quite therapeutic at times.

 My taste in music is 70s-80s with the occasional 2010s song thrown in.
-Favorites include "Piano Man," "Blackbird," "Cat's in the Cradle," "Hey, Soul Sister," and "Hotel California," about which I have actually written an analysis paragraph.
+Favorites include "Piano Man," "Blackbird," "Bicycle," and "Hotel California," about which I have actually written an analysis paragraph.

 I love taking pictures of anything, although most of them are of nature.
-Interestingly, though, my talent for photography only extends to mobile phones.
 You can see some of my best photos here.